wrightstephen/sw_proj/index.md

 date: 2024-10-13
 ---
 ### Stephen Wright
-I am the Department Chair of [Computer Sciences](https://www.cs.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/).
+I am a faculty member of [Computer Sciences](https://www.cs.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/) and previous Department Chair.
 My research interests are in computational optimization and its applications to data science and many other areas of science and engineering.
 Prior to joining UW-Madison in 2001, I was a senior computer scientist at [Argonne National Laboratory](https://www.anl.gov/mcs) (1990-2001) and a professor of computer science at the [University of Chicago](https://www.uchicago.edu/en) (2000-2001).